jeremytammik/tbc/a/1941_family_void.md

 We follow all references.
 Who are we to say that a referenced `Element` isn't useful?

-If you find this useful or interesting, please let me know.
+Hi hope you find this interesting and useful.

 ####<a name="3"></a> RvtLock3r Validates BIM Element Properties